Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/TPubSub"

-Re-exports all named exports from the "effect/TPubSub" module as "TPubSub".
+Re-exports all named exports from the "effect/TPubSub" module as `TPubSub`.

 **Signature**